Meet the troops

 If you're 16 or 17, you'll start your Army training at the Army Foundation College, Harrogate.
 You'll do your Phase 1 training here with other Junior Soldiers.

 Adventurous training is great for working as a team as well as improving fitness.
-It includes activites like skiing, kayaking and mountaineering.
+It includes activities like skiing, kayaking and mountaineering.

 All jobs in the Army fall into one of the following areas: